Flood of aluminum seen heading for market as financiers eye exit

 Under financing deals, investors have profited handsomely in recent years by selling forward metal at a higher price, then leaving it in storage while also reaping the benefit of sky-high premiums.

-Other elements are also making the financing deals less attractive, including a flatter forward curve in aluminum, reducing the forward selling price, and expected hikes in U.S. interest rates, boosting borrowing costs.
+Other elements are also making the financing deals less attractive, including a flatter forward curve in aluminium, reducing the forward selling price, and expected hikes in U.S. interest rates, boosting borrowing costs.

-Another factor expected to inflate supply and curb premiums is the LME’s wide-ranging reform of its warehousing policy, driven by consumer complaints about the long delays to obtain aluminum from storage.
+Another factor expected to inflate supply and curb premiums is the LME’s wide-ranging reform of its warehousing policy, driven by consumer complaints about the long delays to obtain aluminium from storage.

-More metal is also expected to flow out of LME-certified warehouses, which hold just under 4 million tonnes of aluminum, after the exchange announced plans earlier this month aimed at slashing delivery backlogs twice as quickly as under current reforms.
-[ID:nL5N0W41RY]
+More metal is also expected to flow out of LME-certified warehouses, which hold just under 4 million tonnes of aluminium, after the exchange announced plans earlier this month aimed at slashing delivery backlogs twice as quickly as under current reforms.

-Rising exports of Chinese aluminum have been a key factor in adding to supply and pressuring premiums in Asia and Europe, traders and analysts say.
+Rising exports of Chinese aluminium have been a key factor in adding to supply and pressuring premiums in Asia and Europe, traders and analysts say.

-In February, China exported 420,000 tonnes of unwrought aluminum and aluminum products, more than double the 160,000 tonnes shipped in the same month last year.
-[ID:nZZN07E215]
+In February, China exported 420,000 tonnes of unwrought aluminium and aluminium products, more than double the 160,000 tonnes shipped in the same month last year.

 A European source at a producer said it appeared that more metal from Russia was flowing into Europe as some of its Asian customers were now buying Chinese metal.